jwadams75/Coursera_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 o subject: Each row identifies the subject who performed the activity for each window sample.
 The range is from 1 to 30.

 o activityID: Label ID for each type of activity.
+The range is from 1 to 6.

 o activityName: Name of each type of activity.

+  - WALKING: The subject was walking during the test.
+  - WALKING_UPSTAIRS: The subject was walking upstairs during the test.
+  - WALKING_DOWNSTAIRS: The subject was walking downstairs during the test.
+  - SITTING: The subject was sitting during the test.
+  - STANDING: The subject was standing during the test.
+  - LAYING: The subject was laying during the test.

 o Time Domain variables: